-This is tricky, because the Corporation Tax filing deadline differs from other taxes.
-You need to pay before you file your company tax return and the date you need to pay it depends on your company’s Corporation Tax accounting period (the accounting period will end on 31 March for most companies).
+This is tricky, because the corporation tax filing deadline differs from tax company.
+You need to pay before you file your company tax return and the date you need to pay it depends on your company’s corporation tax accounting period (the accounting period will end on 31 March for most companies).

 But you need to prepare your company tax return to work out how much tax to pay, and the deadline to file your company tax return is 12 months after the end of the accounting period it covers.

 If you’ve just started your small business, you may have two tax accounting periods due to the fact that your accounting period can’t be longer than 12 months.